haiwen/seafile-admin-docs/manual/deploy/outlook_addin_config.md

 ## Installing prerequisites

-The packages php, composer, firebase-jwt, and dotenv must be installed.
-PHP can usually be downloaded and installed via the distribution's official repositories. firebase-jwt and dotenv are installed using composer.
+The packages php, composer, firebase-jwt, and guzzle must be installed.
+PHP can usually be downloaded and installed via the distribution's official repositories. firebase-jwt and guzzle are installed using composer.

 First, install the php package and check the installed version:
 ```